-Over the years, the brothers — who are currently serving life sentences in two separate California prisons — have opened up in interviews about shooting down Kitty and Jose in their family’s Beverly Hills mansion.
-This past January, Lyle, 49, told ABC News how he has learned to live with the crime.
-“I am the kid that did kill his parents, and no river of tears has changed that and no amount of regret has changed it,” he said.
-"I accept that.
+In January 2017, Lyle, now 53, told ABC News how he has learned to live with the crime.
+“I am the kid that did kill his parents, and no river of tears has changed that and no amount of regret has changed it,” he said at the time.
+“I accept that.
 You are often defined by a few moments of your life, but that’s not who you are in your life, you know.
 Your life is your totality of it.”

 “I killed the two people I loved the most.
 I loved my dad.
-Listen, how much anger can you have towards someone after killing them?
+Listen, how much anger can you have toward someone after killing them?
 I loved my parents.
 And that is my real prison.
 I look forward to dying,” he explained.
 “Oh, people say that I had everything, that I was rich and lived in Beverly Hills.
 But if you had photos of the events of my childhood, they would be crime photos.
 I was dying long before the night I killed my parents.”

 “As time went by, Erik took that screenplay and reworded the first four or five pages to exactly what happened in the crime,” Philip continued, adding that he felt a “chilling realization” when he saw the Menendez murders play out on the news.